PramitSaha/PramitSaha.github.io/index.md

 **[July 2020]** My first-author paper accepted in INTERSPEECH 2020.

-**[June 2020]** Gave an Invited Talk on "Making hands talk" at <a href="https://languagesciences.ubc.ca/news-events/events/jun-12-2020-teaching-mapping-and-understanding-sounds-language-online-flash-talks"> UBC Online Flash Talks</a>.
+**[June 2020]** Gave an Invited Talk on "Making hands talk" at <a href="https://languagesciences.ubc.ca/news-events/events/jun-12-2020-teaching-mapping-and-understanding-sounds-language-online-flash-talks">UBC Online Flash Talks</a>.

 **[May 2020]** My first-author paper early-accepted in MICCAI 2020.